 Minutes must contain the essentials of the oral proceedings and the relevant statements made by the parties, together with arguments relevant to the decision and not contained in the parties' written submissions.
 Details of the arguments raised by the parties, however, should be developed in the decision, and therefore should only be briefly reported in the minutes.

 Relevant statements are, for example, new or amended procedural submissions or the withdrawal thereof, the fresh submission or amendment or withdrawal of application documents, such as claims, description and drawings, and statements of surrender.

 Vague or general statements are to be avoided.
 Also, care must be taken to ensure that statements crucial to the decision are correctly recorded.
-In case of doubt, the record of such statements should be read out to the parties concerned before the decision is taken and announced.
+Although this should normally not be necessary, in case of doubt the record of such statements should be read out to the parties concerned before the decision is taken and announced.
 If new facts or evidence are submitted during the oral proceedings, the minutes should make clear that the division has examined them under Art.
 114(1).
 They should also indicate whether or not the Division, after having heard the parties, subsequently disregarded them under Art.
 114(2).

-The minutes should summarise the following elements, where present:
+The minutes should briefly summarise the following elements, where present:

 The minutes should also contain procedural information, such as how the proceedings are to be continued after closure of the oral proceedings.

-If a decision is given, the wording of the operative part must be reproduced in the minutes.
+If a decision is given, for the decision (see E‑II, 9) must be reproduced in the minutes.